ben854719/ben854719/README.md

 https://ben854719.github.io/

 ## Continuous Learning:
 I believe in lifelong learning and have actively pursued knowledge in Cybersecurity (Coursera) and Data Scientist: Natural Language Processing (Codecademy) to expand my skill set.
-My curiosity drives me to stay up-to-date with advancements in LLMs, GenAI, and deep learning frameworks like TensorFlow, Keras, and PyTorch.
+My curiosity drives me to stay up-to-date with advancements like Agentic AI, LLMs, GenAI, TensorFlow, Keras, and PyTorch.

 ## Technical Expertise:
 I have hands-on experience with various programming languages and technologies: